AkhilSharma90/Akhil-Tutorials-Website/content/docs/elm/elm/getting_started_with_elm.md

 ---
-title: "Getting Started With Elm"
+title: "1.
+Getting Started With Elm"
-description: "Elm Lang description"
+description: "Get started and learn the introduction of elm"
 icon: "code"
 draft: false
 ---

 ## Introduction to Elm

 Elm is a delightful language for reliable web applications.
 It compiles to JavaScript, but it's much more than just a language; it's a framework for making web development more robust and pleasant.
 One of the most striking features of Elm is its emphasis on simplicity and quality tooling, making it an excellent choice for both beginners and experienced developers.